ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **E. Match phone number of the individual in the database so that the individual is authenticated** [**[↑]**](#table-of-content)

 1. The authentication service request should have a defined set of parameters.
 Please refer to  [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
-1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
+1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 2. The system matches the phone number in the input parameter with the phone number of the individual in the auth DB based on the mapped UIN/VID.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 3. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).